Radg/apache-php-for-modx/README.md

-Apache + PHP5 for MODX
+Docker Compose Apache + PHP5 with MySQL for MODX